 Led by Trust educator Pinkey Ngewu, the programme is focused on learners in Masakhane, with engaging lessons inspiring learners to protect our unique marine eco-system for future generations.
-A core group of 13 dedicated “Blue Ambassadors” are selected every year, and are exposed to various marine lessons and life skills that encourage them to achieve at school and motivate them to make career choices in the marine, scientific and conservation fields.
-The programme has been extremely successful due to the three years which enables effective monitoring of impact on the individual, as well as the impact on Masakhane School, and the spin off into the community.
+A core group of 13 dedicated “Blue Ambassadors” are selected every year and are exposed to various marine lessons and life skills that encourage them to achieve at school and motivate them to make career choices in the marine, scientific and conservation fields.
+The programme has been extremely successful due to the three years which enables effective monitoring of the impact on the individual, as well as the impact on Masakhane School, and the spin-off into the community.

 Adele Geldenhuys, Executive Director of Taurus Cape Kelp, met with Pinkey Ngewu, Educator-Dyer Island Conservation Trust at the African penguin and Seabird Sanctuary, to make the donation for the environmental education programme official.